marypendleton/marypendleton/README.md

 CSCI 1400 PC Setup,
 CHEM 1120 Chemistry II.

-I am currently working on growing my knowledge in programming and web development.
+I am currently working on growing my knowledge in programming, database design and web development.
 Please check out my [LinkedIn](https://www.linkedin.com/in/mary-pendleton-046841387) and stay connected on GitHub to see my projects!

 I would absolutely appreciate any tips and help as I start my journey!